Maxawa/CBL/technical_reflection.md

 ## State Synchronization
 ### Achievements
-The digital twin listens to the same navigation commands as the physical twin, and moves similarily
+The digital twin listens to the same navigation commands as the physical twin, and moves similarily.

 ### Not completed
-The friction and damping values of the physical and digital turtlebot appear to be different.
+The friction and damping values of the physical and digital TurtleBot appear to be different.
 However, it is not as simple as just these values being wrong, these are just the best comparison.
-Additionally, the starting position of the digital turtlebot does not necessarily match that of the physical twin.
+Additionally, the starting position of the digital TurtleBot does not always match that of the physical twin.

 ### Challenges faced
-The Unity project given by the course had several bugs in it, costing a lot of time:
+The Unity project given by the course had several bugs in it, costing us a lot of time during early development.
-  - The /tf topic did not work because of a missing component on the base_footprint GameObject.
+Firstly, the `/tf` topic did not work because of a missing component on the `base_footprint` GameObject.
-        This was resolved by finding the correct component to add by looking at a different example project.
+This was resolved by finding the correct component to add by looking at a different example Unity project.
-  - The movement of the digital twin did not work, because of faulty if-else statements in its navigation code.
+Secondly, the movement of the digital twin did not work, because of faulty if-else statements in its navigation code.
-        A fix to the if-else statement resolved this issue
+Noticing and fixing this error in the logic resolved this issue

 ### What could be improved/expanded
-With more time, we could correct the starting position of the digital turtlebot (properly synchronizing according to the `/tf` topic).
+With more time, we could correct the starting position of the digital TurtleBot (properly synchronizing according to the `/tf` topic).
-The movements of the twins could also be more finely tuned to match well.
+The movements of the twins could also be more finely tuned to match well, this can be done through trial and error given additional lab time.

 ## Environmental & Object Interaction
 <img src="map_comparison.png" width="640" height="400" />
-The digital twin compares the old baseline map (middle) with the newly scanned map (left) and displays the results in an image (right).
+The digital twin compares the newly scanned map (left) with the old baseline map (middle) and displays the results in an image (right).
-A capsule has been teleported to the location of the obstacle that has been found in the unity scene.
+A digital capsule object in the Unity scene has been teleported to the location of the found obstacle.

 ### Achievements
 The digital twin can accurately compare two full maps of the environment, and it reliably locates changes between the two.